 I am the first to admit that even at the best of times keeping the kids occupied is difficult.
 They always want 100% and most of the time I can only handle 50%.
 Don’t get me wrong, I would love to give my kids all my energy all the time – but I simply haven’t got enough!

 I have read everything on how to keep kids occupied.
-I actually liked Buzzfeed’s article but also wonder if they have children of their own.
-Plus, my children are still young.
+I like this article of best school games even though my kids aren’t quite that age yet.
 It’s never simple to keep kids occupied.
 I mean, sure, you could give them a pen and paper, but I don’t want my carpet to be drawn on.
 I am also noticing as the kids get older, the older methods no longer work.

 Here are a few of my strategies to keep the kids occupied.